richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       3. Support for alarms or notification-based messages.
 (Currently, only responses triggered by requests are supported.)
       4. Support for very long Alexa responses.
 (Need to test requests that have very long responses.)
       5. Support for queuing Alexa requests from multiple FT900 clients.
 (Multiple FT900 can simultaneously send requests to RPI.
 RPI should queue the requests and only issue a request when a response for previous request is processed.)
-      6. RPI should not play response on its speaker when the request is from FT900.
-      7. Audio decoding implementation currently uses bash scripts using SOX utility.
+      6. Audio decoding implementation currently uses bash scripts using SOX utility.
 (Should be replaced with C/C++ code)